AuroraStorm-sw/Portfolio-project-1/README.md

 ## Fonts
 When picking fonts, I looked for ones that sparked feelings of "casual" yet "creative" without going overboard.
 I searched different serif fonts on [Google Fonts](https://fonts.google.com/)

 The first pick was Roboto Slab, light 300, for big headings.
-This font I used with the [Font Joy generator](https://fontjoy.com/) and found my second font Open Sans which is used for paragraphs and smaller headings.
+This font I used with the [Font Joy generator](https://fontjoy.com/) and found my second font Open Sans which is used for the slogan as well as paragraphs and smaller headings.

 ![font image link](documentation/fonts.PNG)